Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 The expression of ERa is greatly increased in breast cancer cells and as such represents a promising therapeutic target for combating breast cancer
 QSAR has been instrumental in shedding light on the molecular basis of bioactivity of interest by learning from past bioactivity data while also being amenable to extrapolating on the bioactivity of new compounds that are foreign to the trained data set

-Part I - Here we retrieve the Bioactivity data (only IC50) for inhibitory compounds for ER-alpha (CHEMBL206)
+Part I - Here we retrieve the Bioactivity data (only IC50) for inhibitory compounds for ER-alpha (CHEMBL206.
+We remove null IC50 and create new data frame with Chembl Id, smiles string and IC50(not null), which will be used in the next part

 Part II - Here we convert the Bioactivity data (only IC50) to pIC50 for inhibitory compounds for ER-alpha (CHEMBL206)